Blessed Rainy Day

 Government offices, schools, and institutions are closed for the day.
+The government declared this day a public holiday in 1980.
+The holiday was removed from the public holiday list in 2007 to reduce public holidays.
+However, it was reinstated by the elected people’s assembly in 2008.

 The most auspicious hour for the ablution is determined by astrologers in the service of the Je Khenpo, the chief abbot of the country.
 They refer to the Bhutanese lunar calendar (essentially the Tibetan lunar calendar), but the exact method of their calculations have not been disclosed.
-In 2004, they determined the preferred time to be 4:00 p.m., September 22.
+In 2004, they determined the preferred time to be 4:00 p.m., September 23.
 Citizens who are unable to bathe at the exact hour instead often rise before dawn for a brisk morning splash.

 Variant romanizations of the Dzongkha name of the holiday include Thrue-Bab, Thrie-Bab, and Thri-Bab.
-The holiday was dropped from public holiday list in 2007.
-The Bhutan home minister restored the holiday in 2008.
-People would still take the day off even when its status was non-official.

-The 2017 date is September 22.
+The official dates for recent Blessed Rainy Day celebrations are as follows: